ADVERTISEMENT

 Socks

-An optional spinning wheel accessory that ranks high on many spinners’ most-wanted list, treadle covers offer protection from the dirt carried by shoes and the barefoot “ick” factor.
-Plus, the ones made of sheep’s fleece feel divine between your toes.
+An optional spinning-wheel accessory that ranks high on many spinners’ most-wanted list, treadle covers offer protection from the dirt carried by shoes and prevent the barefoot “ick” factor.
+Plus, those made of sheeps’ fleece feel divine between your toes.

 Of course, if you’re using a spindle or an electric spinning wheel, with or without a foot pedal, what’s on your feet may not matter so much unless you’re going for a stroll.